kagurazaka-ayano/kagurazaka-ayano/README.md

 ## DESCRIPTION

-A computer engineering student that enjoys opensource projects, tweaking nixos configuration for daily use, and server maintenance.
-Currently contributing to minecraft related projects and declarative configuration tools.
+A computer engineering student that enjoys opensource projects, tweaking NixOS configuration for daily use, and server maintenance.
+Currently contributing to minecraft related projects, declarative configuration tools.

 ## OPTIONS